A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Introduction

 \subsection{Acknowledgments}

-The author would like to express his gratitude to his supervisor Daniel Lenz for the support and helpful advice during his ongoing PhD studies.
-He wants to thank Matthias Erbar and Jan Maas for fruitful discussions on the topic of this article and Aljosha Sukeylo for the translation of the article \cite{Tik87}.
+The author would like to express his gratitude to Daniel Lenz for the support and helpful advice as his supervisor.
+He wants to thank Matthias Erbar and Jan Maas for fruitful discussions on the topic of this article, Aljosha Sukeylo for the translation of the article \cite{Tik87} and Simon Puchert for the proof of Lemma \ref{increasing_Lip}.

 After the project had grown, we learned that ideas for a related, but slightly different definition of the metric $\mathcal{W}$ had also been developed independently by David Hornshaw \cite{Hor18}.
 The author is grateful for the exchange of draft versions and discussions.